HotDocs: Mitratech HotDocs Platforms

-HotDocs User-Layer Technologies
+Mitratech HotDocs User-Layer Technologies

 HotDocs provides multiple off-the-shelf applications for using HotDocs templates, including a standard desktop application and several browser applications.

 History

-What is now HotDocs Corporation began as a research project in the mid-1970s at Brigham Young University Law School.
+What is now known as HotDocs Corporation began as a research project in the mid-1970s at Brigham Young University Law School.
 Funded at the time by West Publishing, the project began as a code base, developed for the VAX mainframe computer running the VMS operating system.
-In the late 1980s, the project became commercial with the founding of Capsoft Development by Marshall Morris.
+In the late 1980s, the project became commercial with the founding of Capsoft Development by Marshall Morrise.
 Capsoft Development licensed the technology from BYU and ported the code base into DOS.
 A few years later, the technology was re-birthed as HotDocs, a Windows-based version that reflected many of the original feature sets from the old VAX version.

 Version 1 of HotDocs was released in 1993.
 Graphical forms functionality was added in 1996.
 In 1998, HotDocs Corporation was purchased by Matthew Bender.
 HotDocs Corporation became the property of LexisNexis in 1999 when LexisNexis bought Matthew Bender.
 In 2009, Capsoft UK, the largest independent reseller of HotDocs software, bought the HotDocs business from LexisNexis.

 In October 2011, HotDocs announced that its software would be deployed to 15,000 members of the U.S. Department of Justice.
 The company also entered into a partnership with Thomson Reuters to provide the technology platform for Interactive Decision Tools on Checkpoint, a research and analysis tool for tax lawyers and accountancy firms.

 In January 2012, HotDocs released HotDocs Document Services, a software-as-a-service (SaaS) application designed to extend browser-based document generation to small-to-medium-sized law firms.
 HotDocs has recently launched HotDocs Author 1.0.
 This is a massive bundle service for big enterprise businesses.
 They are still retaining HotDocs Developer and User.
 These are being sold to smaller businesses.

 In 2017, HotDocs was acquired by AbacusNext.

+In 2024, HotDocs was acquired by Mitratech.